buildbot/buildbot/master/docs/relnotes/index.rst

 * Add 'pollAtLaunch' flag for polling change sources.
 This allows a poller to poll immediately on launch and get changes that occurred while it was down.

+* :bb:step:`ShellBaseStep` has been created to help the developing of steps that execute one or multiple shell commands.

 Fixes
 ~~~~~